Soltanilara/Krysalis_Hand/README.md

 ### glove_ROS

 The glove_ROS repository contains the ROS 2 package for teleoperating the Krysalis Hand.
 It uses ROS 2 messages to communicate with the Raspberry Pi Pico, and it uses Pybullet for calculating joint angles via inverse kinematics.
-However as our Hand-Codes are based around ROS 1, we send the ROS 2 messages through MicroROS.
-This allows the Pico to act as a ROS 2 node cabable of recieving ROS 2 messages in a ROS 1 system.
+We receive ROS 2 messages on the Raspberry Pi Pico through MicroROS.
+This allows the Pico to act as a ROS 2 node cabable of recieving ROS 2 messages.
 You are able to find the MicroROS code [here](https://github.com/JustinChang04/RPI_Master/tree/dc12b7e4e52b672246c9c0be6d0988972ae36f15).

 This code is also pulled from the LEAP Hand's [ROS 2 Library](https://github.com/leap-hand/Bidex_Manus_Teleop) for teleoperating their hand from using the MANUS Meta Gloves.
 We  repurposed the code to fit the dimensions of the Krysalis Hand.